 I highly recommend carving out time in your itinerary for these steak dinners and making reservations that you can commit to.
 Central London is always busy, and these restaurants seem to be consistently full.
 However, Hawksmoor and Flat Iron make it very easy to book your visit online.

 Our group visited Flat Iron on a Monday night without reservations, thinking we could get a table quickly, but we found ourselves waitlisted.
 We waited for nearly forty minutes for our seating.
 Luckily, they text you when you have about ten minutes left on your waiting time.
 This means you can visit some neighboring pubs or bars to grab drinks as you wait.

-I was more careful in planning Hawksmoor, knowing that it had a famous reputation online as a top choice for celebrations such as birthdays.
-I wanted to try the British tradition of Sunday roast and celebrate Easter with friends.
+I was more careful in planning Hawksmoor, knowing that it had a famous reputation online as a top choice for special occasions such as birthdays.
+I wanted to try the British tradition of eating Sunday roast which coincided with Easter weekend with friends.
 So I made reservations at Seven Dials for a group of four people roughly a month before we arrived.
-I felt that it was a smart move because when we visited, I didn't see an empty dining room table except for ours.
+I felt that it was a smart move because when we visited, I didn't see an empty table except for ours.

 Flat Iron Steak at Marylebone, London

 James Street, where Flat Iron is located, chocked full of restaurants, was buzzing.
 I saw the tables spilled onto the street, remnants of forced al fresco dining perpetuated by COVID-19 that remained, which makes eating more fun.
 We visited the UK a month after the government lifted all pandemic mandates.
 You couldn't even tell that pandemic restrictions were enforced, from what I saw.